 - Opportunities to improve productivity to free up resources for future innovation

-- Team organization for improved collaboration and time to market
+- Team organization for enhanced collaboration and time to market

 Benchmarking is a great way to inspire and create a sense of urgency.
 Regardless of the motivation, generating an external view of your company, industry, and competitors is a valuable part of managing in this world of constant change.
 If this is uncharted territory for you and your organization, consider bringing in some outside perspective to assist with the activity and lend an independent point of view.